Loading Now

 Metformin influences the gut microbiome in several beneficial ways:

 • Increase in Beneficial Bacteria: Metformin has been shown to elevate the levels of Akkermansia muciniphila, a bacterium associated with improved metabolic health.
-In studies involving obese mice, this increase leads to enhanced blood sugar regulation.
+In studies involving higher-weight mice, this increase leads to enhanced blood sugar regulation.

 • Enhanced Metabolic Health: By modulating gut bacteria, metformin improves metabolic profiles not only in diabetic individuals but also in non-diabetic subjects.
 This dual effect suggests a broader potential for metformin in maintaining metabolic balance.